robertdebock/ansible-role-tftpd/README.md

 Role Variables
 --------------

-- tftproot - The directory to use as the tftproot. (default: "/tftproot")
+- tftpd_tftproot - The directory to use as the tftproot. (default: "/tftproot")

 Dependencies
 ------------